ammar-ahmed22/qalam-playground/README.md

 </div>

 ## Introduction
-[Qalam](https://github.com/ammar-ahmed22/qalam) is a custom programming language inspired by Arabic/Islamic terminology.
+[Qalam](https://github.com/ammar-ahmed22/qalam) is a custom programming language inspired by Urdu terminology.
 This web-based playground lets you edit and execute Qalam code in your browser with a Rust-powered backend and a React/TypeScript frontend.

 For more information about Qalam, see the repo [here](https://github.com/ammar-ahmed22/qalam).